Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Why Questions are the First Questions to Ask about the Universe
+Please use the Social Network links just below to share this information from The Explanation, Why Questions are the First Questions to Ask about the Universe